cyb3rsinn3r/cyb3rsinn3r.github.io/_posts/2019-8-29-Dropbox-Part1.md

 Here's the game plan:
 1. Setup Kali for the RPi on a microSD card.
-2. Configure Kali to obtain an IP address via DHCP over WiFi.
+2. Configure Kali to obtain an IP address via DHCP.
 3. Create a certificate on my existing VPN server and setup the OpenVPN connection on Kali.
 4. Create a script to connect via VPN on boot.
 5. Install the box on my target network.